langleyfoxall/technologies/general/our-software.md

 ![Actual Timeline](images/our-software/actual-timeline.png)

-Unfortunately we all now that's not how things plan out, and with just a few minor issues that extend a few of the tasks, the original deadline comes and goes and we don't even have all of the must have features in yet, meaning we cannot deploy this - we are forced to make up the different and the project is late.
+Unfortunately we all know that's not how things plan out, and with just a few minor issues that extend a few of the tasks, the original deadline comes, and goes, and we don't even have all of the must have features in yet, meaning we cannot deploy this - we are forced to make up the different and the project is late.

 ![Rearranged Timeline](images/our-software/rearranged-timeline.png)

 With just a little bit of planning we can actually re-arrange the order in which we do things.
-Tasks might take slightly longer here or there but it's okay because the project is already at a state where it is more than deliverable at the deadline, meets the clients budgets and means they can get using the software - without compromising the company.
+Tasks might take slightly longer here or there but it's okay because the project is already at a state where it is **more** than deliverable at the deadline, meets the clients budgets and means they can get using the software - without compromising the company to work unexpected hours to get it finished.